How to speed up your website to boost your Website traffic ?[Updated 2019]

 Literally, CDN or content delivery network is a group of servers located in multiple places with the purpose of delivering contents more effectively to their users.
 With CDN hosting a server with the fastest response time is prioritized.
 Making them faster than the traditional web hosting.

-According to Wikipedia, Keep-alive signals are always pass at predefined intervals and a very important on the web.
-When a signal is passed, in cases there is no reply, the link that it is sent to is assumed to be down, so in future data will be routed through a different path until the links goes live again.
+- According to Wikipedia, Keep-alive signals always pass at predefined intervals and a very important on the web.
+When a signal is passed, in cases there is no reply, the link that it is sent to is assumed to be down, so in future data will be routed through a different path until the links go live again.

-It a known fact that HTTP keep-alive enables TCP connections to stay up and also assists in reducing the latency in upcoming requests.
-Since most web host disable this feature as it is an optional feature, you need to confirm with them and ask them more about it.
+- It a known fact that HTTP keep-alive enables TCP connections to stay up and also assists in reducing the latency in upcoming requests.
+Since most web hosts disable this feature as it is an optional feature, you need to confirm with them and ask them more about it.

 The expires headers outlines if a website’s resource should be requested directly from the server of from a Brower’s cache.
 Setting expires headers for resources enables browsers to store the resources in their caches.
 In so doing the next time a web user visits the page again, it will have a faster load time as the resources will be readily available on the browser.